Distributing Settings to Devices

 If you are also using the Speakeasy component with voice enabled, you will also deploy a .wlvpk file, which contains the speech-to-text language files.
 The text-to-speech functionality is included as part of the Velocity Speakeasy Service installed on the Android device.

 If you have an SD card in the device, make sure you create the directory in the storage on the device and not the removable SD card.
-The Velocity Client will not recognize the deployment file if it is not in the correct location on the device storage.

 To distribute a project to the Velocity Client over USB